 Our laboratory investigates the structural basis for recognition, biochemical function and biological specificity of proteins and nucleic acids.
 Specifically, we study systems involved in bacterial pathogenesis, cell signaling, and cancer at the molecular level.
 Rather than focusing on specific techniques, we take a problem-oriented approach and use whichever techniques are necessary to answer the question at hand.
 Often, this requires complementary application of structural approaches including spectroscopy, scattering, crystallography and microscopy.
 We also prioritize tight coupling of our research to functional analysis.
 This strategy is by nature very collaborative and collegial, and has stimulated involvement in many multi-investigator projects.
+The following lists key questions that we are addressing, including links to papers that provide an overview of the specific research projects.
+You can find a complete list of our publications here.

 - What is the mechanism of action of the multi-protein nuclear excision repair (NER) machinery and the basis for mal-function caused by disease-associated mutations?
 Is suppression of the DNA damage response, or NER alone, a viable strategy to enhance the efficacy of anti-cancer therapeutics?